NCAR/DART/models/instructions-for-porting-a-new-model-to-dart.rst

 possible when you write the code required for DART.
 Models with similar grid types or vertical coordinates are good candidates.

-There is often a sensible default implementation that can be used for each of these routines also.
+There is often a sensible default implementation that can be used for each of these routines as well.
 For more information on what the default behavior for each routine is and how to use the default implementations, see :ref:`Required model_mod routines`.